 To manage is to act toward a whole organization, or a whole part of an organization.
 Since this is done both “holistically” and in many specialized ways, those who take this course will both learn the basis of “holistic” (or general) management and the various specialized forms of management.
 But since this is an introductory course, the “holistic” side of leading and managing – including the choice of management style (or role) – will be given priority.
-Students will learn more concretely how to use the various forms of managing in more technically specialized courses.
+Some concepts of special importance to healthcare managment will be discussed, but in general, students will learn more concretely how to use the various forms of managing in more technically specialized courses.

 Thus the main purpose of the course is more scholarly than technical.

 This also means that the course should make students become more aware of the relevance and attractiveness of a managerial career for themselves: The course has existential sides to it.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 - 5 credits overlap with HME4209 – Leadership and organization (discontinued)

 - 5 credits overlap with HMM4201 – Leadership and organization (discontinued)